Part 2 in the Cash Cycle series: Use these cash flow tactics to unlock the working capital you need to achieve your business goals.

-The CCC is your “cash conversion cycle” (or simply referred to as the “cash cycle”) and it tells you how many days it takes for your company to turn your inventory purchases into cash.
-The shorter the CCC, the more flexible your working capital, and that is every business owner and CFO’s dream.
+If you’re running a business, your “cash conversion cycle” (or “cash cycle”) is a vital component of your financial analysis.
+It tells you how many days it takes for your company to turn your inventory purchases into cash.
+The shorter your CCC, the more flexible your working capital — and that is every business owner and CFO’s dream.

-With a shorter CCC, you’ll be able to pay bills, make payroll, take advantage of supplier discounts, order new product or inventory, and execute on your growth strategy with much more ease.
+With more liquidity and a shorter CCC, you’ll be able to pay bills, make payroll, take advantage of supplier discounts, order new inventory and grow faster.

 But to shorten the cash cycle, you need to first find a way of adjusting these three key variables: